thefalc/instabread-codelab-sample/README.md

 * **shoppers_bank_information:** Contains columns representing the bank account information for the Instagread shoppers.

 > **Note:**
-> When defining the schema for a vault, the Skyflow platform supports both basic data types like you'd find in any database as well as pre-defined Skyflow Data Types, which encapsulate common PII elements defined for your convenience.
+> When defining the schema for a vault, the Skyflow platform supports both basic data types (like you’d find in any database) and pre-defined Skyflow Data Types, which encapsulate common PII elements defined for your convenience.
 This includes data types like social security number, email, name, address, and credit card.
 Most of the columns in this schema use the Skyflow Data Types.

-In the shoppers table, click on any column header’s down arrow and then select **View column**.
-You should see a dialog that looks similar to the one below.
+In the shoppers table, click any column header's down arrow and select **View column**.

 <p align="center">
   <img src="images/skyflow-email-column.png" width="500" />
 </p>

-The dialog has four tabs: **General**, **Redaction**, **Encrypted Operations**, and **Tokenization**.
+Within the column settings, there are four tabs: **General**, **Redaction**, **Encrypted Operations**, and **Tokenization**.

 ##### General

-The general tab contains the basic details about the column, including the name, description, base data type, whether the values should be unique, and a regular expression for validating new data as it is inserted into the vault.
-In the case of email, a regular expression is used to automatically validate that new data looks like an email on insertion.
+The General tab has basic details about the column, including the name, description, base data type, whether the values should be unique, and a regular expression for validating new data as it is inserted into the vault.
+In the email example above, a regular expression is used to automatically validate that new data looks like an email on insertion.

 ##### Redaction

 Redaction is a privacy preservation technique that partially or fully obscures data.
-In the case of the email column, the data is partially obscured by default using masking.
-An email like “john.doe@gmail.com” would be masked as “j******e@gmail.com”.
+In the email column example, the data is partially obscured, by default, using masking.
+An email like "john.doe@gmail.com" displays as "j******e@gmail.com".

-You can modify the masking scheme as needed, but the Skyflow Data Types pre-configure this value for PII where masking is often used.
+You can modify the masking scheme as needed, but the Skyflow Data Types pre-configure this value for PII where masking is often standard.

 <p align="center">
   <img src="images/skyflow-redaction-tab.png" width="500" />